turingschool/curriculum/source/projects/traffic_spy_2.md

 * Create a migration to add a reference to the ```Client``` on the ```PayloadRequest``` table.
 This migration will establish the one-to-many relationship that ```PayloadRequest```s and ```Client```s have.

 Now that we have a place to store out client data, make sure you go into the models and establish the relationships between ```PayloadRequest```, and ```Client```, and you set up appropriate validations for the ```Client```.

-### Iteration 3

-Our database design is looking better.
-Now, let's start to manipulate some of that data we're storing.